Attendance

 • Take an interest in their children's education - ask about their experiences in the school and encourage them to take part in extra-curricular activities in the school

-• Organise appointments and visits after school, over the weekend or during school holidays as this is an effective way of helping to avoid disrupting the child's education in the school
+• Organise appointments and visits after school, over the weekend or during school holidays as this is an effective way of helping to avoid disrupting the child's education in school

 Support for parents: